jschristie/docs/sources/integrate/openid-connect.md

 * _Add Contact:_ Use this option to add the email address for the Client contact

-* _Add Default ACR value:_ Use this option to define the default ACR Value
+* _Add Default ACR value:_ Use this option to define the default ACR Value.
+This value is used to include multi-factor authentication in registered clients.

 * _Add Request URI:_ Use this option to add the Request URI

+### Multi-Factor Authentication for Clients
+The `acr_values` parameter is used to specify the use of specific multi-factor authentication for each client.
+If a scenario is presented where different clients use different authentication mechanism, then the `acr_value` parameter is used to specify the choice.
+The supported authentication modes are U2F, DUO, Basic, oxPush/SuperGluu, Google+ and internal LDAP.
+While registering new clients, put the mode in `Add Default ACR value` to chosen mechanism.
+The authentication mechanism must be enabled in the `Custom Scripts` section as well.

+**Supported ACR Values in Client Registration: "u2f", "duo", "basic", "mt", "oxpush2", "gplus", "internal"**

 ### Algorithm
 oxAuth supports various types of signature and encryption